Package version: TourviaApp 7.32.0 | July 2026

 2. The Map

-The map is the core of RouteForce.
+The map is the core of Tourvia.
 It displays three object types simultaneously so you get a complete view of your territory at a glance.

 Multi-object display

-RouteForce shows Accounts, Leads, and Opportunities on the map at the same time.
+Tourvia shows Accounts, Leads, Opportunities, and Campaign Members (Campaign Members β since 7.20.0) on the map at the same time.
 Each object type uses a distinct marker color so you can tell them apart instantly.
+Toggle each layer on or off via the display pills above the map.

 | Marker Color | Object |